thma/LtuPatternFactory/README.md

 ```
 For `mempty` only a type requirement but no definition is given.
 But for `mappend` and `mconcat` default implementations are provided.
-So the Monoid typeclass definition forms a *template* where the default implementations define the 'invariant parts' of the typeclass and the part specified by us form the 'customization options'.
+So the Monoid type class definition forms a *template* where the default implementations define the 'invariant parts' of the type class and the part specified by us form the 'customization options'.

 (please note that it's generally possible to override the default implementations)